microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 ![Copilot Opt In Architecture](images/CopilotPhase1Architecture.png)

-During Phase 1, admins will be able to "opt in" to this at the environment level to turn these capabilities on.
+During Phase 1, tenant level admins (i.e. Power Platform Administrator, Global Administrator) will be able to "opt in" to this at the environment level to turn these capabilities on.

+> [!NOTE] Environment Admins can see the setting, however if they try to change it they will receive an error message.

 Below shows when you can find these settings at the environment level,

 ![Power Platform Admin Center GenAI Controls](images/GenAI_OptIn_Overview_01.png)